reaktivstudios/gppro-google-webfonts/readme.txt

 == Description ==

-Adds a set of popular Google Webfonts to Design Palette Pro
+Adds a set of popular Google Webfonts to Design Palette Pro.
+Provides the proper CSS and script loading to use the fonts.
+Requires the [Genesis Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro") plugin.

 == Installation ==